Zerone-MS/Intent-Based-Payments/README.md

-# CardsPe Intent based Payments (Android)
+# CardSe Intent based Payments (Android)

 ## Registration

-To register yourself as enterprise merchant on CardsPe, you have to contact our onboarding team.
-Drop an email to <sales@cards.pe> .
+To register yourself as enterprise merchant on CardSe, you have to contact our onboarding team.
+Drop an email to <sales@cardse.co> .

 ## Obtain API keys